apache/arrow/r/README.md

 this does not affect users who are installing a binary version of the package.

 - Development versions of arrow are released nightly.
-Most users will not need to install nightly builds, but if you do please see the article on [installing nightly builds](https://arrow.apache.org/docs/r/articles/install_nightly.html) for more information.
+Most users will not need to install nightly builds, but if you do please see the [installation guide](https://arrow.apache.org/docs/r/articles/install.html) for more information.

 ## Arrow resources